-According to Diabetes: Self-Management, men are more likely to develop Type II diabetes.
+Researchers have found that men are more likely to develop Type II diabetes.
 Where there is diabetes, there’s a risk of diabetic retinopathy.
 Diabetic retinopathy affects the retina of the eye by damaging the blood vessels.
 This disease can cause the vessel to leak and cause permanent vision damage and loss.

-To keep your blood sugar levels under control here’s a helpful check list of things to do:
+To keep your blood sugar levels under control, here’s a helpful checklist of things to do:

-- Eat a healthy diet filled with immune boosting and eye-friendly foods
+- Eat a healthy diet filled with immune-boosting and eye-friendly foods

 - Exercise regularly

 - Check your blood sugar regularly and take your prescribed medications accordingly

 Surprisingly, a lot of people have trouble sticking to the last bullet point, despite it being the most important one.
 There’s a reason why these medications and procedures exist.
 It’s because diabetes can be a dangerous disease if not looked after.
 Don’t risk losing your eyesight.

 As for controlling your blood pressure, there are a few easy lifestyle changes you can adopt.
 However, if you already have high blood pressure or develop it in the future, your best bet is to talk to your doctor about the severity of your condition.
 You may need to take blood pressure medication.

 If your blood pressure is in a normal range and you’d like to keep it there, here are some tips:

 - Watch your waistline – men are at risk of high blood pressure if their waist measurement exceeds 40 inches